betterscientificsoftware/bssw.io/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Others
-about: Template for Submitting something that is NOT a Blog or a Curated Content Article for Consideration
+about: Template for Submitting something that is NOT a Blog or a Curated Content Article.
 title: Possible Other Article for BSSw
 labels: none
 assignees: bernhold, curfman